dexter-git/nutanix-blueprints/devops-ansible/readme.md

 - Fill in all required variables, especially the IP address for your Ansible controller
 - After deployment, run the custom action 'ApplyApacheConfiguration' on the Ansible controller
 - Browse to the Ansible node's IP address to see Apache has been installed and enabled

+## Important Security Note

+*This blueprint disables the `host_key_checking` setting within `/etc/ansible/ansible.cfg`.
+This is for ease-of-use during demos, only!
+Don't do this in production!*